weijiePan/CompetitivePokedex/README.md

 ## About
 The Competitive-Pokedex provides
-1)An index system for accessing basic pokemon information 2)A team builder that shows you the relative weakness and resistance of your team
+1)An index system for accessing pokemon information
+2)A team builder that shows you the relative weakness and resistance of your team
 3)Ranking of pokemons in terms of their base stats(hp, attack, defense, special)
 4)Individual comparison option between pokemons